-For a handset that won't break the bank, or a decent one to use temporarily, check out our five favourite cheap phones.
+For a handset that won't break the bank, or at least a decent one to use temporarily, check out our five favourite cheap phones.

 And now you've got a new phone, make it secure!
 Set up a lock screen with a password, install a good tracking app - we like Prey and Cerberus - and jot down important stuff, like the IMEI number.